mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/administrating/index.md

 - Fill out a display name for your cloud provider that you can reference later.
 - Fill out the access and secret keys.
 - Click Verify and Save to verify that the credentials are valid and to save your provider.

-- Once created, a Cloud Provider’s display name or credentials can be updated.
+Once created, a Cloud Provider’s display name or credentials can be updated.

 ## Access Control

-Role-based authorization can be defined centrally within Kommander and be used to control access to resources on all clusters.
+Role-based authorization can be defined centrally within Kommander to control access to resources on all clusters.
 The resources are similar to Kubernetes RBAC but with some crucial differences.

 #### Types of Access Control Objects

-- Groups are used to map any number of groups and user claims from your configured identity providers to a group defined in Kommander.
+* **Groups** map to groups and user claims from your identity providers.
-- Roles are named collections of rules defining which verbs can be applied to which resources.
+* **Roles** are named collections of rules defining which verbs can be applied to which resources.
-- Policies bind a group to a role.
+* **Policies** bind a group to a role

-Roles and Policies can be defined in the cluster scope which makes them apply to all Konvoy clusters
+Roles and Policies can be defined in the cluster scope which makes them apply to all Konvoy clusters.

 Roles and Policies can be defined within a project.